Neck Acne Treatment: A Guide for Patients

 • Painful, deep nodules that persist beyond one week

-• Dark marks or indented scars forming after acne heals
+• Dark marks or indented scars form after acne heals

-• Breakouts spreading from neck to chest or back
+• Breakouts spreading from the neck to the chest or the back

 • No improvement after 8 weeks of consistent over-the-counter treatment